djepar/djepar.github.io/BlogEntry.md

 ### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
 Finished the Data Recovery and Backups, with the post-mortem section, only have to finished the quizz of this section.

+### Meta front-End Coursera Course 4 : Basic React
+Finished the last project

 TO DO :
 PRACTICE SPREAD...
 IN JS
 PRACTICE MAP IN JS

+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+I continue the Global sanctuary challenge.
+I did most of the html for the footer